mrbumpy409/GeneralUser-GS/documentation/README.md

 If the above requirements aren’t met, many instruments will sound too bright and some will behave incorrectly.
 Applications based on BASSMIDI may come bundled with an older version of BASSMIDI, in which case you can usually download an updated version of the BASSMIDI engine to replace it with.
 This is easy to do, and instructions for each recommended application are included in the sections below.

 You can download the latest release of BASSMIDI by scrolling down to the “Add-ons” section of [the BASS audio library homepage](https://www.un4seen.com/bass.html).
-As of the writing of this documentation, the latest release version is 2.4.14.1.
-If this is still the case, you will need to instead download the beta version linked on [this forum post](https://www.un4seen.com/forum/?topic=19224.0).
 The downloaded zip file will contain two copies of `bassmidi.dll`.
 The copy inside the `x64` folder is the 64-bit version, and the copy outside of that folder is the 32-bit version.

 A further improvement to the sound can be achieved by adjusting the reverb and chorus settings as follows, where permitted: